About Wunder Capital

-Wunder Capital claims that their solar projects can help investors earn 6% annual returns through their Wunder Income Fund, or 11% through their Wunder Bridge Fund, with monthly deposits made directly into your bank account.
+Wunder Capital indicates that their solar projects can help investors earn a projected 6% annual return through their Wunder Income Fund, or a projected 7.5% annual return through their Wunder Capital 5, with monthly deposits made directly into your bank account.

 - The level of technology a company uses in their projects.
 Are they using outdated technology to maximize profits, or are they focused on implementing only the latest tech?